 Boat vs Ship.
 What’s the difference between a boat and a ship?
 After all, both – boat or ship can be used to ferry people and cargo.
 If this question has also bugged you, this article will try to make the difference clear to you.

 Archaeological excavations have led to the discovery of log boats that were built some 7000-9000 years ago.
 Near Kuwait, a 7000-year-old boat constructed from reeds and tar was found.
 Ancient Egyptians knew how to use planks of wood to make a ship hull as since early as 3000 BC.
 They were able to use reeds and grass to keep the planks together.
 In his books the Greek geographer Agatharchides wrote of ship faring being popular among early Egyptians.

-With the onset of Renaissance navigational technologies improved.
+With the onset of the Renaissance navigational technologies improved.
 The carrack was further developed towards the end of the 14th century.
 Now it started having towers on the bow and stern.

 In the 15th century, the caravel was introduced which could sail closer to the wind and became very popular.
 In the 16th century, galleons started using freeboard and free ports.
-The English made some modification in their vessels to maximize firepower.
+The English made some modifications in their vessels to maximize firepower.
 This came in very handy in their victory against Armada in 1588.

 The ship of the line became the most prominent naval ship of the Europeans.
 At 56m it had seventy-four guns and was capable of carrying a crew of 800 sailors and soldiers.
 In the 19th century, the

 Clippers became popular for its speed but were soon replaced by steamships that started using the Suez and Panama canals as commercial routes.

 Since then the functionality and construction of boats and ships have undergone many changes where the lines differentiating them have become more and more blurred.

 A boat usually means a small vessel for travel on water.
 A boat is a watercraft of modest size which is meant to provide passage across water bodies.
 These water bodies are usually inland such as lakes and rivers.